-You can bump into many different groups out for a ride: some looking like pros, some who seemed to be pros and people of all ages.
-However we suggest that you don't ride side by side with other cyclists, but in a row especially when there are cars.
+You can bump into many different groups of cyclists out for a ride: some looking like pros, some who seemed to be pros and people of all ages.
+However we warmly recommend that you don't ride side by side with other cyclists, but in a row especially when there are cars.

 The drivers can become angry.

 Cycling Italian and Swiss Lakes: how to get here

 The area is located on the southern most end of the Alps area, among Lombardy (Italy), Piedmont (Italy) and Canton of Ticino (Italian speaking part of Switzerland).

 You can get here by car and by train, the Swiss-Italian Lake District is accessed from the North via the Gotthard Pass or via Simplon Pass througt the Swiss Alps.
 From the South via Milan or Bergamo.
 It's also well-integrated into the Swiss rail network and into the Italian rail network.
 There’s Milan Malpensa Airport, Milano Linate Airport, Milan Bergamo Airport and a small airport in Lugano with flights from Geneva and Zurich.